 In state legislatures across the country, the NRA has earned a reputation as the lobbying group that lawmakers, especially Republicans, are least eager to cross.
 The organization demands absolute loyalty, and moves quickly to punish politicians who defy its wishes.
 What may seem like a minor infraction — a Republican ally failing to bring a bill to a vote in one single instance — is viewed by the NRA as heresy.

-Emails and text messages reveal how Marion Hammer declared war on state officials who tried to stop a gun range from raining metal shot on a public park.
+A legendary NRA lobbyist declared war on Florida officials who tried to stop a gun range from raining metal shot on a public park.
+A trove of emails and text messages reveals why it was never a fair fight.

 In Florida, where a gunman killed 49 people at a nightclub earlier this month, the NRA is especially influential.
 The organization doesn’t win every fight — efforts to legalize the open carry of firearms and expand concealed-carry rights to college campuses were sidelined last session — but it prevails most of the time.